 The Wild Eye View website and blog is all about trying to inspire people to protect the environment and our natural heritage so that future generations can enjoy what we have the pleasure in enjoying today.
-It is also a wonderful way of escaping the pressures and stress of modern life.
-It’s a fantastic hobby that has taken us to places and shown us sights that we would never have otherwise visited or seen.
-What makes it interesting is that every trip is different, even if it’s to a place we have frequently visited before.

 And finally as a last word to aspiring photographers, go out and buy a camera and go take photographs of whatever interests you.
 It’s a fantastic hobby.
 You will never regret it!

 We can be contacted by email at email@example.com or stuart@ wildeyeview.com or via Facebook at https://www.facebook.com/pages/Wild-Eye-View/126577377381449